rzyns/civitai-data-manager/README.md

 ### Configuration File

-Edit the a `config.json` file in the script directory with your preferred settings.
+Edit the `config.json` file in the script directory with your preferred settings.
 If present, the config file takes precedence over command-line arguments.

 Example config for first use (save as `config.json`):
 ```json